patrickjaja/forecast.it.fill/README.md

  - create `.env` with your configuration

 ToDo:
 - reduce configuration parameters by consuming more api endpoints (i.e. forecast /persons to receive personid)
 - add tests
 - add tooling
 - add github workflow
 - Logging (any open source logging target?)
+- extract Kernel (find project name)
 - save latest sync state and allow sync everything missed in between
 - allow more than one jira project to be synced to forecast